TechnoMageKOMT/Programming_Notes/GIT_Notes.md

 This will list the differences applied to a file before staging it.
 It only works before the file is staged.

+## Git checkout

+This command will roll back to the last locally saved committed version of the specified file.

+`git checkout filename.txt`

 ### Ignoring files

 Create a file called .gitignore and add files to ignore line by line in this file.
-Wildcards like \* can be used to ignore any files with a certain extension etc.
+Wildcards like \* can be used to ignore any files with a certain extension etc. # sign to enter lines with comments.

 ### Correcting bad commit messages